ThatCoolCoder/tinyinstallj/README.md

 Then to generate an installer, run `python3 tinyinstallj/create_installer.py`.
 By default this builds an optimized production build.
 Call with the `-d` flag to build a debug build, which takes less time.
 The target platform for an installer will be the same as the one generating the installer; i.e if you use a Windows machine to generate an installer, you will get a Windows executable.

-Cross compilation is possible but difficult and it's probably just easier to get a VM.
+Cross compilation is possible but not easy.
 First install your target platform using the instructions from [https://rust-lang.github.io/rustup/cross-compilation.html](https://rust-lang.github.io/rustup/cross-compilation.html).
 You'll need to have a C toolchain set up to compile to that platform too.
-If you manage to get that working then you can call `python target/create_installer.py -p <your platform>`.
-Call `create_installer.py` with the `-h` flag to see a list of supported platforms
+If you manage to get that working then you can call `python tinyinstallj/create_installer.py -t <platform you just installed>`.

 #### tinyinstallj.json